andijcr/andijcr.github.io/content/posts/reducing_variadic_template_code_bloat_with_type_erasure.md

 ### Conclusion: A Glimpse into Library Design

-All in all, this is just a small part of the techniques used in a library like `fmtlib`; we are missing key aspects such as compile-time format string parsing and the associated compile-time type safety checks against that format string.
+This is just a small part of the techniques used in a library like `fmtlib`; we are missing key aspects such as compile-time format string parsing and the associated compile-time type safety checks against that format string.

 Still, I had fun studying and reimplementing this detail of such a library.